BodbDearg/PsyDoom/README.md

     - To run the game in headless mode (for demo playback) use `-headless`

 ## Current limitations/bugs
 - The intro movie does not play yet.
+This functionality will be implemented in a future build.

 ## How to build
 - Requires a recent CMake to generate the project (3.15 or higher)